– Train with the Best!

 Suggested Read: The Role of Effective Organisational Communication

-Here are the 7 c’s of effective communication with examples as follows:-
+Here are the 7 C’s of communication with examples as follows:-

 Clear communication is essential for effective leadership.
 Ambiguous messages may result in errors and misunderstandings.
 It’s important to clarify any misunderstanding for effective communication.